 Total Reward Framework Target-Based Incentive Structure Elements Base salary Above Base Compensation (Total Reward less base salary), in which annual cash bonus and annual equity bonus were determined mechanically Base salary Annual Incentive Plan ("AIP" or target cash incentive) Long-Term Incentive Program Philosophy One discretionary pay level decision is made at the end of the year based on, among other things, Company and individual performance.
 The variable component is mechanically split based on uniform pre-approved ratios between annual cash bonus and annual equity bonus.
+Separates the three components to recognize that each has a different purpose.
+The sum of the base salary, target annual cash incentive and target equity incentive creates the target total compensation.
+Actual cash incentive and equity incentive are dependent upon the achievement of the relevant AIP and LTIP goals tied directly to Company and individual performance.
 "Summary Compensation" Table Disclosure of Equity Incentive Awards Differs from "Summary Compensation" Table disclosure, as SEC regulations provide that equity awards are reported based on the year of grant, rather than the service year to which they relate.
 Consistent with how equity awards are required to be reported in the "Summary Compensation" Table (i.e., reported based on the year of grant).